Dr. Alan Schlussel & Associates | Computer Glasses in Manhattan

 Also, if possible, position your computer screen so the windows are to the side, instead of in front or behind it.

 When staring at a screen, people blink one-third less frequently than they normally do.
 Blinking moistens your eyes to prevent dryness and irritation.

 To reduce your risk of dry eye during computer use, every 20 minutes blink 10 times by closing your eyes very slowly.
 This will lubricate your eyes and help prevent dry eye.

 Constantly staring at a computer screen can lead to focusing fatigue, which causes digital eye strain.
 To reduce your risk of tiring your eyes, look away from your computer at least every 20 minutes and gaze at a distant object (at least 20 feet away) for at least 20 seconds.

-Drs Alan B. Schlussel and Christine Law, O.D.
-Eye Clinic and digital eye strain, eye health, reduce eye strain , eye exam, Optometrist, Eye doctor, Eye care in Manhattan, New York
+Dr. Alan Schlussel & Associates Eye Clinic and digital eye strain, eye health, reduce eye strain , eye exam, Optometrist, Eye doctor, Eye care in Manhattan, New York

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Manhattan eye doctor has prepared the following answers to your questions about eye disease.